BeratKuzu55/TwoPlayerFootballGame/README.md

 # TwoPlayerFootballGame

+Here is the link to arrive to the game https://simmer.io/@KuzuOnline/twoplayersoccer

 This is a 3d football game there are two players which is blue and red and both of them have to more scores to win